VolokhMike/Orderman/README.md

-I am sigam and i learn Java and python
+I am sigma and i learn Java and python